betul171/thermal-conductivity-of-graphene-and-GNRs-using-phonopy/graphene/README.md

 8. Write 'phonopy --band="0 0 0  0.5 0 0  1/3 1/3 0  0 0 0" -c phonopy_disp.yaml' OR 'phonopy --band="0 0 0  0.5 0 0  1/3 1/3 0  0 0 0"' on terminal to generate 'band.yaml'
     (generated filename: band.yaml, phonon.yml)

 9. An alternative to 9: Create a file named band.conf.
 Then write "phonopy --band -c phonopy_disp.yaml -d band.conf" on terminal.
+(This item do not work!)

 10. Analize the data.
     "phonopy -p band.conf"  --> to see frequency-wavevector graph